 When it comes to how a Company Car increases your Borrowing Power, your lender simply adds a lump sum to either your gross or net income.

-That is, by how much will your lender load your income?
+How much will your lender load your income?

 Each lender that does this will have a set figure, and they don’t negotiate or consider anything outside of their pre-determined policy.